minio/directpv/docs/cli.md

 directpvvolumes.directpv.min.io                    2020-12-23T03:01:13Z
 ```

- - Check if Directpv drives are discovered.
+ - Check if DirectPV drives are discovered.
 Atleast 1 drive should be in `Ready` or `InUse` for volumes to be provisioned

 ```sh